San Fernando, Trinidad & Tobago

 We asked expats in San Fernando what banks they use and there advice about banking.
 They advised:

 "Before retiring in San Fernando, expats should know that the official language is English, making communication relatively easy for English speakers.
 The cost of living is generally lower than in many Western countries, but it can vary depending on lifestyle and location.
 Healthcare in Trinidad & Tobago is of a good standard, with both public and private facilities available, but expats often opt for private healthcare insurance.
 San Fernando is the second largest city in Trinidad and Tobago, offering a mix of urban and suburban living.
 It has a tropical climate with a wet and dry season, so expats should be prepared for high humidity and rainfall, particularly between June and December.
 The city is multicultural with a mix of cultures and religions, including Christianity, Hinduism, and Islam.
 Expats should also be aware that while Trinidad and Tobago is generally safe, crime can be an issue, particularly in certain areas and at night.
 Therefore, it's important to take standard precautions such as avoiding isolated areas after dark and securing homes properly.
 The local cuisine is a blend of African, Indian, European and Chinese influences, with a focus on fresh, local ingredients.
 Expats should also note that the currency is the Trinidad and Tobago dollar, and while US dollars are accepted in some places, it's best to have local currency on hand.
 Lastly, expats should understand the local customs and etiquette.
 Trinidadians are known for their friendliness and hospitality, but they also value respect and good manners.
-It's important to greet people politely and respect local traditions and festivals," commented one expat who made the move to San Fernando.
+It's important to greet people politely and respect local traditions and festivals," wrote a member in San Fernando.

 What do expats in San Fernando appreciate most about the local culture?